 Link to Mission

-WRA Wildlife Rescue Association of BC rehabilitates wildlife affected by human activity and provides education to the public on co-existing with urban wildlife.
-Wildlife Rescue runs a wildlife hospital on the south shore of Burnaby Lake and treats animals from across the Lower Mainland, the rest of BC, and further afield.
+The Wildlife Rescue Association rehabilitates wildlife affected by human activity and provides education to the public on co-existing with urban wildlife.
+Wildlife Rescue operates a Support Centre to assist the public with wildlife situations, runs a Wildlife Hospital on the south shore of Burnaby Lake.
+Wildlife Rescue treats animals primarily from across the Lower Mainland, but also takes in wildlife from the rest of BC and further afield.

-The role of the Board it to: provide leadership and oversight to Wildlife Rescue and its activities; represent the interests of its Members, and the broader community; ensure broad organizational accountability and transparency; and facilitate active and meaningful external relationships.
-Members of the board are passionate about Wildlife Rescue’s mission and are committed to the organizational values of respect, caring, creativity, and collaboration.
+The role of the Board is to provide leadership and oversight to Wildlife Rescue and its activities; represent the interests of its Members and the broader community; ensure broad organizational accountability and transparency; and facilitate active and meaningful external relationships.
+Members of the board are passionate about Wildlife Rescue’s mission and are committed to the organizational values of respect, caring for wildlife, creativity, and collaboration.

-This is an exciting time for Wildlife Rescue, as it evolves and adapts to an ever-increasing number of injured wildlife brought to its Hospital.
-Over the last two years, Wildlife Rescue has worked hard to re-align organizational strengths to achieve greater mission achievement, in support of injured wildlife.
+This is an exciting time for Wildlife Rescue, as it evolves and adapts to an ever-increasing number of injured wildlife brought to the Wildlife Hospital.
+Over the last three years, Wildlife Rescue has worked hard to re-align organizational strengths to achieve greater mission achievement in support of injured wildlife.

-Wildlife Rescue has a long history of successes and is looking to bring in a number of new board members who are excited to be a part of the renewed growth and relevance of the organization.
+Wildlife Rescue has a long history of successes and has effectively brought on new board members in the past year.
+The board is now looking to attract additional board members with a philanthropic mindset and who are excited to be a part of the renewed growth and relevance of the organization.
 As the organization embarks on new and innovative fund development initiatives, board members will have the opportunity to play a collaborative role with senior staff in achieving these critical philanthropic goals.

 Governance Roles & Responsibilities